 A nice detail of the strap is the pattern found on the underside.
 It’s also interchangeable, with a range of straps available in different colors and patterns which is fun.
 Even though it feels comfortable and light on your head, at first glance this floppy strap does make the Arctis 5 look a little less sharply engineered than some of SteelSeries’ competitors.

-But, once you get your head around just how comfortable and practical the strap really is, you will most likely grow to love it.
+But, once you get your head around how comfortable and practical the strap really is, you will most likely grow to adore it.
 And we must admit SteelSeries has done a good job of making this strap look as good as possible, and it actually makes the headset look a little sporty.

 Features and Performance